 There's a nice view of Kawasaki City from the roof here.
 Some of the houses remind me of the ones I see in Doraemon which doesn't really surprise me.

-Every train station has its own announcement tune and the one at Kawasaki Station (I think it was…) was the Doraemon theme song.
+Every train station has its own announcement tune and the one at Mukougaoka-Yuen Station (the closest station to the museum I think it was...) was the Doraemon theme song.
 Should listen out for it if you ever go ^^

 Since I still had some time left after leaving the Fujiko museum, I decided to drop by Akihabara again while the shops were still open since I didn't have time to browse around the other night.